Vinncz/vin-rib/TabBar RIB.xctemplate/___FILEBASENAME___ README.md

 # ___VARIABLE_productName___RIB
 A self-contained RIB that owns a tab bar controller.
-Is classified as a `TabBarRIB`.
+Is classified as a `TabBar RIB`.

 ## Topics
 ### Composing the RIB